Private counselling in Tunbridge Wells. London. And online.

 Feelings that come with grief and loss are a natural response to life changes.
 However, long-term it can lead to depression and anxiety.
 Psychotherapists and counsellors at Harley Street Counselling and Training are here to provide a confidential space where you can be heard in a safe, confidential environment.

-To book an appointment for bereavement counselling in Tunbridge Wells, Harley Street, Liverpool Street or Rochester please contact Harley Street Counselling and Training.
+Bereavement counselling in Tunbridge Wells, or remotely using online technology or from our London office, please contact Harley Street Counselling and Training.

 The characteristics of co-dependency are not exclusive to partners of alcoholics or addicts - it's quite a wide area.